Meet Our Students

 Sharon is a second-year graduate student pursuing a Master of Health Services Administration at the University of Michigan School of Public Health.
 She received her Bachelors of Science in Biopsychology, Cognition, and Neuroscience with a minor in Gender and Health from the University of Michigan.
 Sharon's research interests are in V-BID’s role in clinical nuance, chronic health conditions, health disparities, and quality improvement in health care.
 Sharon's work experience encompasses patient management issues, quality improvement, and heart failure/LVAD clinical research within Michigan Medicine's Cardiac Surgery Department.
 Outside of school, Sharon enjoys dancing, exploring new restaurants, and reading.

-Hope is a rising senior at the University of Michigan studying Neuroscience and Gender & Health.
-After graduation, she plans on pursuing a Master in Health Services Administration to learn more about work in healthcare management.
+Hope recently graduated from the University of Michigan with a Bachelor of Science in Neuroscience and Gender & Health.
+She is currently pursuing a Master in Health Services Administration to learn more about work in healthcare management.
 Hope's professional goals are to improve access and quality of health care for individuals who are affected by systemic health disparities.
-By working with the V-BID Center as a summer intern, she hopes to gain a greater understanding of health policy and the health care system in general.
+By working with the V-BID Center gap-year student, she hopes to gain a greater understanding of health policy and the health care system in general.
 Outside of work and academics, Hope enjoys running, gardening, and attending concerts with friends.

 Beth Shrosbree, BS